Have you ever clicked on a website link and waited so long for the site to load that you gave up and moved on to something else?

-People really do not have the patience to sit and watch a site load for over 3 seconds.
-Yes, you read that right.
-About 40% of visitors to your site will not even wait for your site to load if it takes longer than 3 seconds.
+Your customers do not have the patience to sit and watch a site load for over 3 seconds.
+Yes, about 40% of visitors to your site will not even wait for your site to load if it takes longer than 3 seconds.

 You may think what’s more important is having an eye-catching, well-organised website, but the truth is, who’s going to wait to see it if it takes too long to load?
 That’s right, only you.

-In this fast-paced world, we all want a faster internet connection, faster cars, faster apps, so is faster website speed too much to ask for?
-I think not.
+In this fast-paced world, we all want a faster internet connection, faster cars, faster apps, and fast loading website.

 Why Is Website Speed Important?